Emurasoft/emurasoft.github.io/en/dlg/customize/toolbar_buttons/index.md

 ## Insert Above button

-Insert above the selected item.
+Inserts above the selected item.

 ## Insert Below button

-Insert below the selected item.
+Inserts below the selected item.

 ## Properties button

-Show or edit the selected item in the list.
+Shows or edits the selected item in the list.

 ## Delete button